microsoft/playwright/docs/src/api/class-locatorassertions.md

 Whether to perform case-insensitive match. [`option: ignoreCase`] option takes precedence over the corresponding regular expression flag if specified.

+### option: LocatorAssertions.toContainText.ignoreOrder
+* since: v1.44
+- `ignoreOrder` <[boolean]>

+Weather to ignore the order of the elements when comparing the text.
+This option is only available when the expected value is an array.

 ### option: LocatorAssertions.toContainText.useInnerText
 * since: v1.18
 - `useInnerText` <[boolean]>